gaehlerm/SoftwareEngineering/README.md

 In 2001, a group of software engineers met for two days in the Rocky Mountains to enhance the planning of software projects.
 The outcome was the Agile Manifesto [](https://agilemanifesto.org/), [](Clean Agile), a concise guideline on how software development should be approached.
 The key principle is to prioritize working on the most crucial task first (the manifesto is articulated in a broader manner, but this is its core).
 Subsequently, the process involves iteration.
 It is advised not to begin with minor details that could potentially be deemed irrelevant later on.

-Part of the Agile Manifesto is the Bill of Rights.
+Chapter of the Agile Manifesto is the Bill of Rights.
 Both developers and customers have their own rights.
 This serves as a constitution for software development.
 Like any legal document, it involves making trade-offs.
 However, it is definitely worth a read [](https://www.informit.com/articles/article.aspx?p=2990402&seqNum=3), [](Clean Agile).

 ## Work Planning